MiguelLattuada/mlab-js/docs/docs_v0.1.md

 ##Documentation

 ###mLab\_client({Object})
-_Constructor function_, creates a new instance of mLab_client that returns an object with all accesible methods.
+_Constructor function_, creates a new instance of mLab_client that returns an object with all accessible methods.

 __Parameters:__